AbCthings/thingsboard-data-migration/README.md

 1) Fetch data via HTTP RESTful API (from source ThingsBoard instance) and send via MQTT (to target ThingsBoard instance) --> use argument "-m <b>both</b>", default behavior
 2) Fetch data via HTTP RESTful API (from source ThingsBoard instance) and save in local file --> use argument "-m <b>fetch</b>"
 3) Fetch data from local file and send via MQTT (to target ThingsBoard instance) --> use argument "-m <b>send</b>"

+*** IMPORTANT ***
+You shall pass ALL the required arguments, even if not used within the chosen operating mode.
+Next version will include an automated arguemnt check to allow the user specify only the strictly necessary ones.